 Saturday, 30 November 2024

 "Poor little me!"
-"I need to be a gang-member!" - Induction of a craving for groupism is (nowadays) a demonic strategy
+"I need to join a gang!" - Induction of a craving for groupism is (nowadays) a demonic strategy

 I think that it has been a deliberate and long-term demonic strategy to encourage people of The West to crave the kind of "groupism" or group-identity that was normal (and indeed unavoidable) in past eras - but is now impossible.